M*A*S*H (film): Critical response

-M*A*S*H received mostly positive reviews from critics.
-The film holds an 84% approval rating on Rotten Tomatoes, based on 56 reviews, with an average rating of 8.30/10.
-The website's consensus states, "Bold, timely, subversive, and above all, funny, M*A*S*H remains a high point in Robert Altman's distinguished filmography."
+M*A*S*H received acclaim from critics.
+The film holds an 86% approval rating on Rotten Tomatoes, based on 58 reviews, with an average rating of 8.30/10.
+The website's consensus states: "Bold, timely, subversive, and above all, funny, M*A*S*H remains a high point in Robert Altman's distinguished filmography."
 The film also holds a score of 80 out of 100 on Metacritic, based on 8 critics, indicating "generally favorable reviews".

 In a rave review, John Mahoney of The Hollywood Reporter called the film "the finest American comedy since Some Like It Hot", and "the Mister Roberts of the Korean War", as well as "The Graduate of 1970".
-Time magazine, in a review titled "Catch-22 Caliber", wrote of the film, "though it wears a dozen manic, libidinous masks, none quite covers the face of dread...
+Time magazine, in a review titled "Catch-22 Caliber", wrote of the film, "though it wears a dozen manic, libidinous masks, none quite covers the face of dread ...
 M.A.S.H., one of America's funniest bloody films, is also one of its bloodiest funny films."
-The New Yorker critic Pauline Kael wrote of the film, "I don't know when I’ve had such a good time at a movie.
+The New Yorker critic Pauline Kael wrote of the film: "I don't know when I've had such a good time at a movie.
 Many of the best recent American movies leave you feeling that there's nothing to do but get stoned and die, that that's your proper fate as an American.
 This movie heals a breach."
 John Simon described M*A*S*H as an 'amusingly absurdist army satire'.